-- A lot of gamers use VPNs to fix lag and latency issues.
-However, they end up getting high ping with VPN, even higher than without using a VPN in the first place.
+- A lot of gamers use VPNs to fix high ping and latency in games.

 If you’re playing an action-packed game where every millisecond counts, such as a tactical shooter like Valorant or a battle royale like Fortnite or PUBG, then you need the smallest possible ping.

 Otherwise, you end up losing matches just because your ping is too high.
 That’s why a lot of users get a VPN to improve their ping.

 It is however very important to configure your VPN accordingly.
 Else, you may make the situation even worse and actually increase ping rates.

 Below we’ll discuss what affects ping rates and what are the VPN features to look for and use when you decide on which VPN is best for your high ping.

 Yes, you can use a VPN to find a faster and lower ping server for your game.

 If you experience high ping due to insufficient bandwidth or because you are located far away from the gaming servers, a VPN can truly make a difference.

 Your connection is not as direct when using a VPN, so getting service with quality servers and unlimited data is truly important, otherwise, you may end up with an even higher ping than before.